Delivery is currently taking 3-10 working days

 Not sure how to approach applying cream blush?
 This 3-step guide is easy for all.

-First things first, suss out the placement of your cream blush.
+First things first, suss out where to apply blush.
 As a rough guide, start your blush at the point where the bottom of your nose would be in line with your pupil.
 Creating an L shape with your hand can help you to locate this.

 From here, dab cream blush onto your cheeks in three dots, working upwards at an angle.
 This positioning will lift your face, making your features look elevated.
 It’s much more flattering than the age-old trick of applying blush when smiling, which can have the opposite effect.